 Messiah's, "smiting the earth with the rod of his mouth," and his slaying the wicked with "the breath of his lips," is fully equivalent to the declaration that the Messiah will be God.
-"The creative virtue of the Word belongs properly to the Lord."
+"The creative virtue of the Word belongs properly to the Lord.
 This figuratively describes the power of Christ's preaching.
-In the Old Testament the wicked were hewn by the mouth of the prophet.